Mahsak89/happy-moms/README.md

 - [W3C CSS Validator](https://en.wikipedia.org/wiki/W3C_Markup_Validation_Service) : [Result](image/css/Capture.JPG)

-- Further, the testing of the project has been carried out from the beginning using google developer tools.
+-Further, the testing of the project has been carried out from the beginning using google developer tools.

 ### **Further Testing**

 - [x] The Website was tested on Google Chrome, Microsoft Edge, and Firefox browser.